Mattjones444/Code-Institute/README.md

 1\.
 Log into GitHub.

 2\.
-Select `sofing` from the list of repositories.
+Select `codeinstitute` from the list of repositories.

 3\.
 Select `Settings` From the Repositories sub-headings.